nexus-codingg/README_Generator/README.md

   # CLI README Generator

   ## Description
   A simple command-line (CLI) application that dynamically generates a README.md from a user's input.

-This project was created using:Node.js, Javascript
+This project was created using: Node.js, Javascript

   ## Table of Contents
   - [Installation](#installation)